Smart Health Calculators

 Normal weight 18.5–24.9 18.5–22.9

-Two numbers matter most here.
-A BMI of 23 marks the point where risk begins to climb, and 25 is treated as a high-risk action point for South Asians - the level at which many clinicians recommend active intervention.
-Formal obesity is generally set at 27.5 and above.
+These are the WHO 2004 screening action points.
+A BMI of 23 marks the point where risk begins to climb, and 27.5 is the higher action point where many clinicians recommend active intervention.
+They are screening thresholds, not a diagnosis.
+India's own guidance has since moved further, which is covered in the 2025 update below.
 If you want the general-population view for comparison, see our explainer on what is a healthy BMI.

 The formula itself does not change.
-You can calculate the raw figure with our BMI Calculator and then interpret it against the lower Asian thresholds above rather than the default chart.
+Our Indian BMI Calculator does the interpreting for you, reading your result against the lower Asian thresholds above rather than the default chart.
+You can also use the standard BMI Calculator for the raw figure.

 What is the "thin-fat" Indian phenotype?